 Choice of Program & Destination

-A successful applicant should show a coherent link between his/her proposed program abroad activities and his/her future academic and/or career plans, as well as personal development goals.
-Students should detail their program components and articulate how their participation and receipt of the Gilman Scholarship would support the achievement of their goals.
+A successful applicant will demonstrate a coherent link between their proposed program abroad activities and their future academic and/or career plans, as well as personal development goals.
+Students should detail the different aspects of their program and articulate how their participation and receipt of the Gilman Scholarship would support the achievement of their goals.
 The program encourages students to study and intern in a diverse array of countries and world regions.
 Candidates who are studying in underrepresented countries will be given preference, provided their qualifications are approximately equivalent to those of other candidates.
 Underrepresented countries are in the following regions:

 Impact to Community